Dave Cloutier

-David Lee Cloutier (November 22, 1938 – November 6, 2017) was an American football safety in the American Football League (AFL) for the Boston Patriots.
+David Lee Cloutier (November 22, 1938 – November 6, 2017) was an American professional football safety in the American Football League (AFL) for the Boston Patriots.
 He played college football at the University of Maine.

 Early years

 Cloutier attended Gardiner High School in Maine, where he practiced football, basketball and track.
 In football he was a two-way player, running back on offense and safety on defense.
 As a senior, he scored a then school-record 114 points and received All-state honors.
-He contributed to a 22-1-1 record in his three seasons and two Class B state championships (1954 and 1955).
+He contributed to a 22–1–1 record in his three seasons and two Class B state championships (1954 and 1955).

-He also was named to the All-state basketball team as a senior.
+Coultier was named to the All-State basketball team as a senior.
 In track, he set the state high school javelin record as a senior.
 He was second in the state in four events: javelin, high hurdles, broad jump and high jump.

 College career

 Cloutier accepted a football scholarship from the University of South Carolina.
-He transferred to the University of Maine after his freshman year, where he was a two-way player for team.
+He transferred to the University of Maine after his freshman year, where he was a two-way player for the team.

 In 1959, he tied a school record with 159 rushing yards against Bates College, while also leading the team in rushing and scoring.
-In 1960, although he was limited with injuries, he finished second on the team in rushing.
+In 1960, although he was limited by injuries, he finished second on the team in rushing.
 In 1961 as a senior, he led the team in scoring and finished second on the team in receiving, while contributing to an undefeated season.
 He finished his career with 174 carries for 1,025 yards and 92 points (seventh in school history).

 In 1993, he was inducted into the University of Maine Sports Hall of Fame.
 In 2010, he was inducted into the Maine Sports Hall of Fame.

 Professional career

 Buffalo Bills

-Cloutier was selected by the Dallas Cowboys in the eighteenth round (242nd overall) of the 1962 NFL Draft, but after failing to come to terms with the Cowboys, he chose to sign as an undrafted free agent with the Buffalo Bills of the American Football League on January 4, 1962.
+Cloutier was selected by the Dallas Cowboys in the eighteenth round (242nd overall) of the 1962 NFL draft, but after failing to come to terms with the Cowboys, he chose to sign as an undrafted free agent with the Buffalo Bills of the American Football League on January 4, 1962.
 He was tried at offensive end to take advantage of his speed, before suffering an ankle injury and being later waived.

+Portland Sea Hawks

+In 1962, after being released from the Buffalo Bills, Cloutier signed with the Portland Sea Hawks of the Atlantic Coast Football League (ACFL).
+He resigned with the team for the 1963 season.

 Boston Patriots

-On March 3, 1964, he signed with the Boston Patriots of the American Football League after being a football head coach for Kennebunk High School (record 11-5) and playing running back for the Portland Seahawks of the Atlantic Coast Conference for one season.
+On March 3, 1964, Cloutier signed with the Boston Patriots of the American Football League (AFL).
 He became the first Maine native to play for the franchise.

 Cloutier was converted into a free safety.
 He was cut on September 8, but was later re-signed.
 He was mostly used as a punt returner on special teams.
 He started in the American Football Conference Championship game against the Buffalo Bills.
 He was released on August 31, 1965.